The standard of driving in Cyprus is generally poor.

 Roundabouts

-Unfortunately roundabouts are often not used correctly by drivers and the signage on the approach, put up by the Public Works Department, are in many cases incorrect and do not comply with the Cyprus Highway Code.
+Unfortunately roundabouts are often not used correctly.
+The signage on the approach, put up by the Public Works Department, are in many cases incorrect and do not comply with the Cyprus Highway Code.
 Be very careful!